mkiser/WTFJHT/endorsements.md

 Don't believe the hype?
 How about some social proof.
 Here's what the smartest people on the Internet are saying about [What The Fuck Just Happened Today?](https://whatthefuckjusthappenedtoday.com):

+1/ ** Your Guide to the Sprawling New Anti-Trump Resistance Movement**.
+An explosion of new activism offers a ray of hope in these dark political times. ([The Nation](https://www.thenation.com/article/your-guide-to-the-sprawling-new-anti-trump-resistance-movement/){:target="_blank"})

+2/ **WTF Just Happened Today - daily newsletter**.
+Matt Kiser has started a good newsletter. ([Boing Boing](http://boingboing.net/2017/02/02/wtf-just-happened-today-dail.html){:target="_blank"})

+3/ **This email newsletter tries to make sense of Trump's America**.
+A daily email newsletter has emerged to help keep everyone's heads from spinning off trying to keep up.
+Most importantly it answers the perpetual question of "WTF just happened today?" ([Mashable](http://mashable.com/2017/02/10/wtf-just-happened-today-email-newsletter/#Cq17yL2QWOq1){:target="_blank"})

+4/ **WTF, Kiser?** Each day is posted with its overriding theme followed by a numbered and sourced list of WTF went down that day.
+It’s such a simple and logical approach to keeping tabs on the state of the country. ([Chico News and Review](https://www.newsreview.com/chico/arts-devo/content?oid=23646690){:target="_blank"})

 <center>
 {% twitter https://twitter.com/amyoleary/status/827006733142851587 hide_media=true %}
 {% twitter https://twitter.com/AstroKatie/status/828358586161991680 hide_media=true %}